-Few would disagree: flamingos are among nature’s most dazzling creations.
-A tall, spectacularly pink bird with long, lanky legs, a sleek, curvaceous neck (among the longest legs and neck of any bird), and a very bizarre bill (which is specifically designed to actually sift food from muddy water).
-Any long look at this species really makes you wonder what evolutionary road it must have taken to be so special.
+Flamingos are among nature’s most dazzling creations.
+A tall, spectacularly pink bird with long, lanky legs, a sleek, curvaceous neck (among the longest legs and neck of any bird), and a very bizarre bill (which is specifically designed to sift food from muddy water).
+Any long look at this species really makes you wonder what evolutionary road it must have taken to reach this point.

 Other species of flamingo in places like Africa are astoundingly gregarious, breaking records in terms of the number of individuals found in one place.
 At the right place and time, you can see hundreds, if not thousands, huddled together in shallow lakes.